Adolescents in Humanitarian Crisis investigates the experiences of adolescents displaced by humanitarian crisis.

 9. ‘It’s the Fear That Is Killing Us, Not the Actual Disease!’
 Covid-19: An Unfolding Crisis for Adolescents in Humanitarian Settings

 Bassam Abu Hamad, Nicola Jones and Kate Pincock

 10. Concluding Reflections: Towards an Agenda for Policy, Practice and Research to Ensure No Adolescent is Left Behind

 Nicola Jones, Kate Pincock and Bassam Abu Hamad

-Nicola Jones is Principal Research Fellow at the Overseas Development Institute (ODI), UK, and is the Director of the DFID-funded nine-year global mixed methods Gender and Adolescence: Global Evidence (GAGE) Research Programme.
+Nicola Jones is Principal Research Fellow at the Overseas Development Institute (ODI), UK, and is Director of the nine-year global mixed-methods Gender and Adolescence: Global Evidence (GAGE) research programme, funded by UK aid.

-Kate Pincock is a Researcher for the GAGE programme at the ODI and a Research Associate at the Refugee Studies Centre, University of Oxford, UK.
+Kate Pincock is Researcher for the GAGE programme at the ODI and Research Associate at the Refugee Studies Centre, University of Oxford, UK.

-Bassam Abu Hamad is General Coordinator and Associate Professor in the School of Public Health Al-Quds University (Jerusalem) and also currently Associate Regional Director for MENA at GAGE Research Programme.
+Bassam Abu Hamad is General Coordinator and Associate Professor in the School of Public Health Al-Quds University (Jerusalem) and also currently Associate Regional Director for MENA for the GAGE research programme.